pusher/chatkit-server-go/README.md

 ## Examples

-Please refer to the examples directory.
+Please refer to the /example directory.

 ## Documentation